-You may have heard of the recent trend of decorating school walls -- even restrooms-- with inspirational messages.
+You may have heard of the recent trend of decorating school walls — even restrooms — with inspirational messages.
 We’ve talked about a few of them in our past roundups.
 This week, it’s Oakwood High School in Illinois.
 But what do students think about these messages?
 Do they really notice them?
 Yes, they do.
-One student said "It's really uplifting,” as she was facing doubts about her performance on the track team.
+One student said “It’s really uplifting,” as she was facing doubts about her performance on the track team.
 But these positive messages inspired her to keep going.
-Read more about why the school decided to paint its walls, and how educators got involved
+Read more about why the school decided to paint its walls, and how educators got involved for the social and emotional health of their students.

 This story is slightly different from the usual format of stories we share, but it was so touching!
 It focuses, not a specific teacher or two, but stories from teachers who were inspired by educators from their past.
 These stories prove that many choose to become teachers because of the tremendous impact a teacher had on their own life.
 One woman shares how a teacher she had was at one time “the only joy in my life.”
 Another teacher shares that her old math teacher actually would bring in old refrigerator door to display student work, that it was evident she really loved her job and her students.
 Another man shared that his math teacher would meet with him and his friends every morning to tutor them.
 He says “Mrs. Hynes taught me to embrace the struggle and find value in the work regardless of your grade.”
 These are only a few examples; check out the article to read several inspiring stories that might remind you why you teach.